BedquiltDB/bedquilt-core/doc/spec.md

 describes the fields which should be constrained, and how.
 This will validate all existing documents in the collection before applying.
-Further writes to this collection will be validated before writing, and will fail if the written document does not satisfy the constraints.
+Further writes to this collection will be validated before writing, and will fail (raise an error) if the written document does not satisfy the constraints.

 Spec Options: